 Thursday, July 25, 2024

-SECRETARY OF EDUCATION: too many untrained, unqualified bullshitters
+SECRETARY OF EDUCATION: untrained, unqualified bullshitter?

 The position of Secretary of Education is frequently filled with the secular equivalent of flim-flam artist televangelists.
 These individuals lack the training, experience, common sense or moral virtue to do the job.
 They do, however, possess a crucial skill.
 They are accomplished bullshitters.
 Tub thumping humbugs of the first magnitude.